WebPraktikos/tailwindcss-rich-docs/README.md

 **Important:** Still at an early stage of development and not ready for use.

-Tailwind CSS plugin that creates styled documentation page from row HTML code.
+This is a Tailwind CSS plugin that creates styled documentation page from row HTML code.

 [Demo](https://tailwindcss-rich-docs.netlify.com/)